nsquared-team/draw-attention/readme.txt

 == Changelog ==

+= 1.4.4 =
+* Fixed: Prevent accidental selection of lightbox with hover event

 = 1.4.3 =
 * Fixed: Loading more info in IE9 and IE10.
 Note that these browser do not support the area highlights
 * Fixed: Clicking or mousing off a selected area will display the default placeholder text in the left, right, bottom, or top layouts